devNimi/frontend-nanodegree-resume/README.md

 # project hosted over [here](http://www.nimeshjain.com/projects/interactive-resume/)
 # Known issues
-* when infoWindow 'close' icon is clicked - this should stop marker animation too i.e. it should call toggleBounce() function
+* when infoWindow 'close' icon is clicked - this should stop 'marker' animation too i.e. it should call toggleBounce() function.
-# things to be added and modified
+## things to be added and modified
-* improve UI , bg colors, fonts etc eachContactInfo
+* improve UI , background colors, fonts etc
 * when project image is click, that should too redirect to project url
-* contact info - url to be added , as of right now click on 'twitter' or 'github' or '@devNimi' do nothing - respective url should be added to
+* contact info - url to be added , as of right now click on 'twitter' or 'github' or '@devNimi' do nothing - respective url should be added too.
-*Provide extra JavaScript interactivity in addition to the map.
+* Provide extra JavaScript interactivity in addition to the map.
 For example: RSS/Twitter feed, Bootstrap Navbar, Polymer components.

 # Project Details
 ## How do I complete this project?